anguelos/fargv/README.md

 ```
 fargv_demo.py should be an executable file employing the shebang (#!/usr/bin/env python3) or something equivalent.
 For a temporary solution, the autocomplete bash code can go in a script in /etc/bash_completion.d or in .bashrc.

+### Switch Macros

+A switch might be a macro for other switches.
+This allows for example to break many files into a single root switch and all other switches beeing file names relative to that path.